ausi/buildpack-php/README.md

+# This is only for testing.
+Do not use it!

 # PHP buildpack
 This is the [cloudControl PaaS](https://www.cloudcontrol.com) PHP buildpack conforming to the [Heroku buildpack api](https://devcenter.heroku.com/articles/buildpack-api).
 It runs PHP applications using Apache and PHP-FPM.